 The themed learning communities are designed for first year students and your commitment is one year only.
-There is a Sophomore Service Learning Community that interested students apply for during Spring semester of their freshman year.
+There is a Sophomore Service Learning Community that interested students apply for during Fall semester of their freshman year.

 To read more about our students' experiences, click here.

-In the application, you may indicate order of preference for the various themed programs.
-If you are not selected for one of the themed learning communities, you will still be assigned to a first year seminar class (ACS) and housing with your ACS classmates.
-We will also automatically put your name on a wait-list for the program that you applied for.
+Students may indicate a first choice and a second choice community.
+If more students sign up than we have space for, you will be housed with other first-year students and be placed in a section of ACS.
+We will also automatically put your name on a wait-list for the theme(s) you expressed interest in.
 Should you decide you do not want to be on the wait list, simply contact us and we will remove your name (through e-mail firstname.lastname@example.org or by phone at 610-519-4550).

 Yes.
-Students from all four colleges (Liberal Arts & Sciences, Engineering, Nursing, and Business) participate because all first-year students are required to take the first year seminar course (ACS) for two semesters during their freshman year.
-Once you are selected to participate in a program, your class schedule will automatically be adjusted to register you for the appropriate section of the seminar(s).
+Students from all four colleges (Liberal Arts & Sciences, Engineering, Nursing, and Business) participate since all first-year students take the Humanities seminar (ACS) for two semesters, the foundation of the learning communities.
+The Caritas: Service Learning Community is limited to students in ARTS or VSB because of scheduling constraints and time at the service sites.
+Once you are placed in a learning community, your class schedule will automatically be adjusted to register you for the appropriate section of ACS and the one-credit discussion class.